 Table 21 - Product Quality Summary Table for product CH4_GOS_OCPR.
 T, B and G represents the target, baseline and goal requirement, respectively.
+Statistics are based on TCCON GGG2020 data unless otherwise indicated.

-Product Quality Summary Table for Product: CH4_GOS_OCPR Level: 2, Version: 9.0, Time period covered: 4.2009 - 12.2021
+Product Quality Summary Table for Product: CH4_GOS_OCPR Level: 2, Version: 9.0, Time period covered: 4.2009 - 12.2022

 Parameter [unit] Achieved Requirement TR Comments

 performance

-Single measurement 13.32 < 34 (T) - -
+Single measurement 13.42 < 34 (T) - -

 precision (1-sigma) in [ppb] < 17 (B)

 < 9 (G)

 Uncertainty ratio in [-]: 0.84 - - No requirement but

 Ratio reported uncertainty value close to unity

 to standard deviation of expected for a high

 satellite-TCCON difference quality data product.

-Mean bias [ppb] -0.62 - - No requirement but
+Mean bias [ppb] -6.59 (GGG2020) - - No requirement but

-value close to zero
+-0.62 (GGG2014) value close to zero

 expected for a high

 quality data product.

 Accuracy: Relative Spatial - < 10 Probability that -

 systematic error [ppb] spatiotemporal: accuracy TR is met:

-3.81 - 4.40 90%
+3.68 - 4.30 91%

-Stability: Linear bias trend 0.12 ± 0.56 < 3 Probability that -
+Stability: Linear bias trend -0.32 ± 0.28 < 3 Probability that -

 [ppb/year] (1-sigma) stability TR is met:

 99%

-Stability: Year-to-year bias 5.61 ± 1.50 < 3 - -
+Stability: Year-to-year bias 6.56 ± 1.83 < 3 - -

 variability [ppb/year] (1-sigma)

-3. Application(s) specific assessments
+Application(s) specific assessments

-In addition to TCCON, the UoL C3S products can also be compared with XCO_2 and XCH_4 , modelled by the CarbonTracker (2019 + NRT-2020) and MACC S1NOAAv10 datasets, respectively.
-However, these datasets do not cover the entire temporal range of the GOSAT measurements; CarbonTracker data is available up to mid-2019, while MACC S1NOAAv10 is only available up to 2012.
-At the time of writing this report, CarbonTracker data for 2020 were not yet available.
+In addition to TCCON, the UoL C3S products can also be compared with XCO2 and XCH4, modelled by the CarbonTracker (2022 + NRT-2023) and MACC S1NOAAv10 datasets, respectively.
+While CarbonTracker data is available up to mid-2023, and thus covers the entire temporal range of the GOSAT OCFP CO2 product, MACC S1NOAAv10 is only available up to 2012.
 It should also be noted that for MACC S1NOAAv10 the stratospheric profile has been replaced with calculations from the TOMCAT model.
-The modelled CO_2 and CH_4 vertical profiles were convolved with the GOSAT averaging kernel before being compared with the UoL products.
+The modelled CO2 and CH4 vertical profiles were convolved with the GOSAT averaging kernel before being compared with the UoL products.

-Figure 13 shows the seasonal mean difference between the OCFP and CarbonTracker XCO2.
-The lack of significant biases (i.e. more than ±3 ppm) suggest that the magnitudes of the OCFP data are in line with expected values.
+Figure 13 shows mean differences between the OCFP and CarbonTracker XCO2, and their standard deviations, over the entire 2009-2022 period, divided by season.
+Seasons are defined as the following trimesters: December-January-February (DJF), March-April-May (MAM), June-July-August (JJA), and September-October-November (SON), which roughly coincide with the boreal winter, spring, summer and autumn, respectively.
+The absence of significant biases (i.e., more than ±3 ppm) suggests that the magnitudes of the OCFP data are in line with expected values.
 Large seasonal biases are observed in Central-Eastern Asia and the Sahara, potentially due to pyrogenic emissions unaccounted for in the model, or the occurrence of high aerosol loadings unaccounted for by the retrieval.
+During the boreal summer, increased biases are also observed over Siberia.

-Figure 14 shows the seasonal mean difference between the OCFP and MACC and TOMCAT XCH4.
-As with CO2, no significant differences (i.e. more than ±50 ppm) were observed anywhere on the globe.
-Larger differences occur over South America in spring and summer and over Arabian Peninsula and North-Eastern Africa in summer, potentially because of higher than expected aerosol loading.
+Figure 14 shows seasonal mean differences between the OCFP and MACC and TOMCAT XCH4, and their standard deviations, over the period 2009-2012.
+As with CO_2 , no significant differences (i.e., more than ± 50 ppm) were observed anywhere on the globe.
+Larger differences occur over South America in spring and summer and over Arabian Peninsula and North-Eastern Africa in summer, potentially because of higher-than-expected aerosol loading.

-Figure 15 shows the seasonal mean difference between the OCPR and MACC and TOMCAT XCH4.
+Figure 15 shows seasonal mean differences between the OCPR and MACC and TOMCAT XCH4, and their standard deviations, over the period 2009-2012.
 Significantly large negative biases are observed over Tibet, potentially due to aerosol loading or surface elevation that is unaccounted for in the retrieval.
 Aside from this, the results appear in line with the OCFP dataset, as no significantly large biases are observed, though regions where fluxes are uncertain (e.g. South-East Asia in autumn or southern Africa in winter) show higher than background differences with the model data.